Softwire/fleming-fund-website/README.md

 * Make a copy the `.credentials-template` folder called `.credentials`.

-* Fill in `.credentials/aws-credentials-backup-download.json` with vlaues from Zoho.
+* Fill in `.credentials/aws-credentials-backup-download.json` with values from Zoho.

 * Fill in `.credentials/youtube-api-key.json` with the value from Zoho.